 - Office phone numbers (may also include personal phone number, but this is not required)

 - Website or course management system (if any)

-- Office hours – All faculty are expected to be available to meet with and respond to students as appropriate.
+- Office hours: All faculty are expected to be available to meet with and respond to students as appropriate, whether in person or virtually.
 All syllabi should inform students how and when faculty are available.
 Faculty teaching online courses should make clear how and when students can connect with them in the online space.

 - Course number and section